w-lai/personal_website/README.md

 # My Personal Website

-This project was created using React and uses Github API.
+This project was created using React and is deployed using Pages at https://w-lai.github.io/personal_website.

 ## Available Scripts